Jovylle Bermudez

 3. Community history and shared grids live on hub.d1g.uk (separate repo: sfl-digging-hub).

-1. Visitor lands on jovylle.com; widget loads notifications from pocket.uft1.com.
+1. Visitor lands on jovylle.com; widget loads notifications from content.jovylle.com/notifications/index.json.

-2. #support hash or support action opens ProjectMate overlay (projectmate.uft1.com) for feedback and release notes.
+2. Support action opens the ProjectMate overlay (projectmate.uft1.com) for feedback and release notes.

-3. AI chat tab calls Netlify serverless function with portfolio context (when enabled); widget itself carries no third-party analytics.
+3. AI chat tab calls a serverless function with portfolio context (when enabled); widget itself carries no third-party analytics.

 Impact & metrics